heyjianjing/convex_optimization/README.md

 * Generalization of KKT conditions
 * Directional derivative and lower bound for convex functions
 * Directional derivative and subgradients
-* Negative subgradient direction need not be descent direction
+* Negative subgradient need not be descent direction
+* Negative subgradient reduce distance to minimizer